Timur-Maistermind/Machine-Learning-Roadmap/README.md

 ## 1. Python
 ### 1.1 Introduction
+Python is the most widely used programming language in Data Science.
+It’s powerful, easy to learn, and has a vast ecosystem of libraries for data analysis, visualization, and machine learning.

 Life is too short, learn Python.
 Forget R or S or T or whatever other programming language letters you see.
 And for God’s sake, no Matlab in your life should exist.

+💡 **Your goal?** Get comfortable with Python basics and then dive into data manipulation and visualization—essential skills for any Data Scientist!

 🔹 **Paid Courses:**
 - 🎓 [Basic Python - CodeAcademy](https://www.codecademy.com/learn/learn-python-3)